 “We couldn’t [breathe properly] with the way the driver was driving.
 He didn’t care that there were women and babies in the back or that there was a pregnant woman.
 He drove fast and recklessly.
 We tried to keep the balance of the pregnant woman by giving her space so we stuck more to each other.”

 After approximately 25 minutes of fast driving down an unpaved road, the group arrived at the Evros/Meriç River.
 When they were let out of the van, they found they were in a small clearing in the forest with numerous officers wearing different uniforms.
-One of the officers, dressed in civilian clothes and a balaclava, told them in Arabic to “shut [their] mouths and not make noise.”
+One of the officers, dressed in civilian clothes and a balaclava, told them in Arabic to “shut [their] mouths and not make noise.” according to the respondent.

 Including the officers who drove the van, the respondent reported seeing 13 officers at the pushback site.
 Four of the officers were wearing green camouflage uniforms and carrying big guns, which the respondent recognized from the following pictures.